ylazz001/AI-and-Digital-Technology/README.md

 ## License

-This project is licensed under the MT License - see the LICENSE.md file for details
+This project is licensed under the GNU License - see the LICENSE.md file for details